GaryCollinsAI-Sec/GaryCollinsAI-Sec/README.md

 <h1>Gary Collins</h1>

 <p>
-Cybersecurity and IT professional dedicated to securing and maintaining enterprise-style environments.
-Focused on the intersection of system administration and network defense, I combine technical troubleshooting with vulnerability management to ensure both operational uptime and a hardened security posture.
+Cybersecurity and IT professional focused on bridging <strong>system administration, IT operations, and security engineering</strong>.
+I specialize in building and supporting enterprise-style environments with an emphasis on identity security, infrastructure reliability, and threat detection.
+My goal is to ensure systems are not only operational, but resilient, monitored, and hardened against modern threats.
 </p>

 <p>